 Get to know the birth center:

-You can feel confident that Mayo Clinic Health System will provide a safe and secure environment for you and your baby during your stay.
+You can feel confident that we'll provide a safe, secure environment for you and your baby during your stay.
 The birth center is a locked facility so only authorized staff and visitors can enter the space.
-Staff wears unique uniforms and photo nametags so you know that those caring for you are birth center staff.
-Staff will confirm your identity to ensure you are paired with the correct newborn and that you both receive the appropriate care.
+Staff wears unique uniforms and photo IDs so you know that those caring for you are birth center staff.
+Staff will confirm your identity to ensure you're paired with the correct newborn and that you both receive the appropriate care.